 When ready, using oven gloves, carefully take the hot pan out and pour the mixture into each hold to about just over half full.

-Replace into the oven carefully and leave for 30 mins.
+Replace into the oven carefully and leave for 25/ 30 mins.
 Do not be tempted to open the oven as the puddings will fall flat if not cooked.
+(20 mins of shallower tray)

 If using a roasting tin for one whole pudding leave for 35 mins.